rzf16/rzf16.github.io/_posts/2022-01-18-social-responsibility.md

 ---
 layout: post
 title: On the Social Responsibility of Business
-subtitle: And why it is our responsibility to decide
+subtitle: Why the people have the power
 tags: [ethics, society]
 comments: true
 ---

-In 1970, Nobel prize-winning economise Milton Friedman published one of his most influential articles, [A Friedman Doctrine: The Social Responsibility of Business is to Increase Its Profits](https://www.nytimes.com/1970/09/13/archives/a-friedman-doctrine-the-social-responsibility-of-business-is-to.html).
+In 1970, Nobel prize-winning economist Milton Friedman published one of his most influential articles, [A Friedman Doctrine: The Social Responsibility of Business is to Increase Its Profits](https://www.nytimes.com/1970/09/13/archives/a-friedman-doctrine-the-social-responsibility-of-business-is-to.html).
 This article was part of a larger trend in the early 1970s that saw the social responsibility of businesses erode in favor of profit.
 Although I haven't yet read the book myself, I've been recommended [Evil Geniuses: The Unmaking of America](https://www.amazon.com/Evil-Geniuses-Unmaking-America-History/dp/1984801341) for a detailed discussion on the topic.

 Under this framework, ethical behavior becomes a secondary goal for business.
 Companies can exploit child labor in third-world countries, pay workers barely-living wages to toil away in dangerous conditions, or pollute the environment as they require (or sometimes, [all in one](https://www.theguardian.com/global-development/2019/dec/18/how-the-race-for-cobalt-risks-turning-it-from-miracle-metal-to-deadly-chemical)), all in the name of profit.